 Structural Engineering is concerned with the design and analysis of civil, mechanical, aerospace, marine, naval, and offshore structures.
 Examples include bridges, dams, buildings, aircraft, spacecraft, ships, oil platforms, automobiles, and other transportation vehicles.
 This field requires a thorough knowledge of the behavior of solids (concrete, soils, rock, metals, plastics, and composite materials), fluid mechanics as it relates to structural loads, dynamics as it relates to structural response, mathematics for the generation of theoretical structural models and numerical analysis, and computer science for simulation purposes associated with computer-aided design, response analyses, and data acquisition.
 Basic understanding of materials behavior and structural performance is enhanced by laboratory courses involving static and dynamic stress failure tests of structural models, and response of structural systems.
 Undergraduate students can specialize in one of the following four focus sequences: (a) civil structures, (b) aerospace structures, (c) structural health monitoring/non-destructive evaluation (SHM/NDE), or (d) geotechnical engineering.

 Program Objectives represent graduates’ performance 3 to 5 years after completing the B.S. program:

-2. Consistently and successfully apply fundamental Structural Engineering principles within their chosen engineering application area (such as Aerospace, Civil, Marine, and Mechanical).
+1. Teach students engineering fundamentals and critical thinking skills enabling them to consistently and successfully apply Structural Engineering principles within their chosen specialization (such as Aerospace, Civil, Marine, and Mechanical).

-3. Apply broad multi-disciplinary skills necessary to accomplish professional objectives in a rapidly changing technological world.
+3. Apply broad multi-disciplinary skills including sustainability and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.